K4HVH/YOLOv8-ONNXRuntime-CPP/README.md

 ### YOLOv10 Runtime is available here: [YOLOv10-ONNXRuntime-CPP](https://github.com/K4HVH/YOLOv10-ONNXRuntime-CPP)

+## BLOG

+You can find more in-depth discussion about this project on my blog: https://k4tech.net/yolov8-onnxruntime-cpp/

 ## Overview

 This project is a C++ implementation of a YOLOv8 inference engine using the ONNX Runtime.
 It is heavily based on the project [yolov8-onnx-cpp by FourierMourier](https://github.com/FourierMourier/yolov8-onnx-cpp).
 The primary goal of this implementation is to provide a streamlined and efficient object detection pipeline that can be easily modified to suit various client needs.